 - Vegetable salad with tomatoes, cucumber, and radish (80 calories)

 - 300 grams of 5% fat ground beef (408 calories)

 - Lettuce salad with olive oil (155 calories)

 Total: 1983 calories (200 gr protein, 47 gr fat, 187 gr carbs)

-Note that I was around 15% of body fat when I ate this much of calories.
+PS – I was around 15% of body fat when I ate like this.
 Adjust your macros and calories according to the Table 1 above.

-Tip #3) Use condiments to add color and flavor to your meals.
+- Use condiments to add color and flavor to your meals.
 Sprinkling some black pepper, chili, cumin etc. on your meals make them tastier.
-You can also add low calorie sauces such as salsa to your dishes.
+You can also add low-calorie sauces such as salsa to your dishes.

 Six Pack Diet Questions & Answers

 You can’t out-train a bad diet.
 Training doesn’t burn as many calories as you think.

 How many meals a day should I eat?